tangerinedream/AWS_EC2_Scheduler/README.md

 ### Enhanced IAM Policies
 #### Enhanced Policy for the Instance or Lambda function running the Orchestrator.py
-Use this policy if you wish to enable SSM for the Instance Exemption capability.
-See here: [Enabling SSM](#enabling-ssm) Enable this policy on the instance or Lambda function running the Orchestrator.py
+Enable this policy on the instance or Lambda function running the Orchestrator.py
 ```json
 {